altwayme/e2e_ml_project/README.md

 ### How to run app using docker and which port it uses

-Docker imaged can be pulled with this command:
+1. Docker imaged can be pulled with this command:

 ```
 docker push altwayme/gsom_project:tagname
 ```

-where tagname should be the latest verions (v.0.4).
+* Tagname should indicate the latest verions (e.g. "v.0.4").

 ---

-After that application can be started with this command:
+2. After that application can be started with this command:

 ```
 sudo docker run --network host -d altwayme/gsom_project:v.0.4